Public Services Committee

 Q69 Lord Bichard: Thank you for coming today.
 We value that.
 Can I address a couple of questions initially to Annie?
 The first is to encourage you to carry on with your last contribution.
 I am interested in the common failings that you are identifying through the work of the panel.
 Does your panel have enough power or clout?
 Is it being listened to sufficiently to make a difference or achieve change?

-This stubborn theme or challenge around weak decision-making has come through in that, when people have not shared information in a timely way or gone and sought information from a GP, or are sometimes too optimistic about risk in a child’s life.
-If, like me, you have been around for a long time, you will know that that theme has come up in inquiries from Maria Colwell through Climbié, et cetera.
+The stubborn theme or challenge around weak decision-making has come through in, for example, when people have not shared information in a timely way or gone and sought information from a GP, or are sometimes too optimistic about risk in a child’s life.
+If, like me, you have been around for a long time, you will know that that theme has come up in many inquiries from Maria Colwell through Climbié, et cetera.
 It struck us that we cannot keep saying the same thing.

-We are just embarking on a major piece of work and working with our stakeholders.
+We are just embarking on a major piece of work on this, working with our stakeholders.
 This is about working with the sector and government departments to take a forensic and deep look at the things that get in the way.
 Is it different professional cultures?
-For example, we see sometimes, and I have certainly seen it in previous roles as the director of children’s services, that the thresholds of concern for a teacher, for example, may be very different from a social worker, which may be very different from a GP.
-Unless we have a common culture of working together, we are not talking the same language.
+For example, we see sometimes, and I have certainly seen it in previous roles as the director of children’s services, that the thresholds of concern for a teacher, for example, may be very different from those of a social worker, which may be very different from a GP.
+Unless we have a common culture of working together, we are not going to be talking the same language.
 That is something that one of the previous witnesses talked about.
-We are not going to get to that place where we can risk assess together.
+We are not going to get to that place where we can risk assess effectively together.

 Those are very difficult issues.
 We know that, certainly in child protection, we can never eradicate risk.
 It is about managing risk in a proportionate way.
 It is not about being averse to risk or being over-intrusive in the lives of families; it is about being proportionate and, as Mark says, keeping children and what life is like for them at the heart of it.
 In our recent annual report, we set out a number of practice themes, which we will look at in much more detail as we do this piece of work, about how, together, we can better manage risk in the lives of the most vulnerable children.

 That was the answer to your first question.
 On your second question about power and clout, the work of the panel is evolving.
-In the first couple of years, the panel was very much part of the new architecture of safeguarding.
-The parameters of safeguarding have changed as a consequence of the Alan Wood review.
+In its first couple of years, the panel was very much part of the new architecture of safeguarding.
+The parameters and responsibilities for safeguarding have changed as a consequence of the Alan Wood review.
 We now have shared accountability and responsibility between the three safeguarding partners at a local level, and that is really important.